Katusice: Administrative division

-Villages of Doubravice, Spikaly, Trnová and Valovice are administrative parts of Katusice.
 Doubravice and Trnová form an exclave of the municipal territory.

+Etymology

+The name is derived from the personal name Katous, meaning "the village of Katous' people".

 Geography

 Katusice is located about 10 km west of Mladá Boleslav and 41 km northeast of Prague.
 It lies in the Jizera Table.
 The highest point is the hill Bezvel at 340 m above sea level.

 History

 The first written mention of Katusice is from 1352, when the local church was documented.

+Demographics

 Transport

-Katusice is located on a railway line from Mělník to Mladá Boleslav and Mladějov.
+Katusice is located on the railway line Mělník–Mladějov, but in the off season it is only in operation on weekends.

 Sights

-The landmark of Katusice is the Church of the Assumption of the Virgin Mary.
-It is a neo-Gothic parish church with a Gothic-Renaissance core.
+The main landmark of Katusice is the Church of the Assumption of the Virgin Mary.
+It is a neo-Gothic church with a Gothic-Renaissance core.
 It was built in 1853–1857.